Gamera Rebirth: Reception

 Fussa City and Tsushima Island were elected for one of Anime Pilgrimage Sites of 2024 by the Anime Tourism Association as Gamera battled Gyaos and Jiger in the former, and fought against Zigra at the Tsushima Omega Station.

 Ryan Bartley, who voiced Boco in the English edition was nominated for the 2023 Voice Arts Awards.

 Potential sequel

 The series' production committee (jp), including the director and other executives, is willing to produce additional seasons with more budgets and increased fighting scenes, though its future is uncertain.
-Seshita noted that he has enough ideas for up to five seasons, including returns of classic antagonists especially Barugon, and he pointed a possibility of a future live-action adaptation if the series is successful.
-Seshita also hopes the series to eventually become a stepping stone for the recovary of the character's public recognition and the revival of the franchise in the future.
+Seshita noted that he has enough ideas for up to five seasons, including returns of classic antagonists (especially Barugon), and mentioned the possibility of a future live-action adaptation if the series is successful.
+Seshita also hopes the series to eventually become a stepping stone for the recovery of the character's public recognition and the revival of the franchise in the future.